I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksproxy/nf-ksproxy-iksinterfacehandler-kssetpin.md

 <p>Returns NOERROR if successful; otherwise, returns an error code.</p>

 ## -remarks
 <p>The <b>KsSetPin</b> method is called after an instance of the interface handler is created but before any streaming is required of the instance.</p>

-<p>The <b>KsSetPin</b> method is called after an instance of the interface handler is created but before any streaming is required of the instance.</p>

 ## -requirements